 Finding the right interventions are unique for each child depending on the signs of ADHD that are being displayed and more specific needs.
 I have to say that I personally do not condone the use of medication as an exclusive treatment.
 I believe that focusing more on the causes of attention deficit disorder and eliminating them has the greatest success in treatment.

-If you have taken the time to read my free eBook, Child Behavior Guide: What you need to know you will discover helpful information related to ADHD treatment by eliminating symptoms and what I have found to be root causes of associated behavioral challenges.
+If you have taken the time to read my free eBook, Taming Your Child's Inner Tiger, you will discover helpful information related to ADHD treatment by eliminating symptoms and what I have found to be root causes of associated behavioral challenges.
 Be sure to also look at this when considering alternatives to ADHD medication.

 In addition to eliminating environmental factors, there are also many behavioral techniques that can be used to help with symptoms of ADHD.
 Interventions that more specifically target certain symptoms include: